Centrattic/conversation-continuation/README.md

 2. Try to do some character training by constitutional AI.
 Maybe can also incorporate world model here (like model of what life looks like and stuff), since world modeling is hard and model is still bad at it (though maybe got better at class schedule prompt over training runs?)
 3. A cool way to check how well your truth-building/world-modeling is going: follow-ups to the Geometry of Truth works, ie. particularly focusing on truth: (1) The Geometry of Truth: Emergent Linear Structure in Large Language Model Representations of True/False Datasets and (2) How well do truth probes generalise? by seeing if truth probes generalize better or something on the RL-ed or Memory added model
 4. Can I direct the convo in some meaningful way by providing a topic -- like maybe very mild steering vector to talk about some particular topic, would be cool?
+5. Another steering idea.
+First thing, maybe if I want to character train, I should simulate myself since I have the most data about myself (but this is kind of boring and less fun and i can always do this later if I have a good simulate other pipeline ig).
+But now imagine I simulate friend but don't train on much data outside of our conversation history -- and a mutual friend mentioned every so often wants to talk to friend.
+Then, what I can do is make a dataset from our real data, or simulated conversations where mutual friend is mentioned/discussed, the idea is that their values are somewhat modeled (or if I have a Consitution for friend + RL time, this instead is ideal), and then train a "mutual friend" probe on activations on that data.
+Then from that probe, I can get a direction for that "mutual friend" and steer in that direction.
+- my hypothesis: best for simulating person is Constitution + finetune text messages. second best is finetune for tone, Constitution for values
+- another idea: finetune base model on conversation history.
+Then RL for one actor or another for values?
+I can also extract server data so maybe more data about someone (should ofc get consent for any data extracted)